New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Experimental details

-To reduce the Johnson noise, the electrodes are made of machinable ceramics (MACOR) coated with graphite to provide large but finite resistivity.
+To reduce Johnson noise, the electrodes are made from machinable ceramics (MACOR) coated with graphite to provide large but finite resistivity.
 The large electrical resistivity helps to reduce eddy currents and the magnetic noise produced by random motion of conducting electrons.
-During the eEDM measurement, HV of opposite polarities are applied to the two HV electrodes so that the electric fields in both samples are in the same direction.
+During the eEDM measurement, voltages of opposite polarities are applied to the two HV electrodes so that the electric fields in both samples are in the same direction.
 The leakage current on each ground plate is monitored by a dedicated low-noise current preamplifier (Stanford Research Systems SR570).
-The assembly of the GGG samples and electrodes is shielded from external magnetic fields with two layers of superconducting lead foils and additional three layers of mu-metal (Metglas alloy ribbon) wound on square forms with symmetry axes along the $x$, $y$, and $z$ directions, respectively.
-The experiment is mounted inside a helium cryostat to allow full immersion in a bath of liquid helium at 4.2~K at atmospheric pressure.
-Finally, a cylinder of Co-Netic ferromagnetic shielding at room temperature encompasses the whole cryostat to provide the initial reduction of the ambient fields.
-The noise spectrum of the SQUID sensor instrumented inside the working experiment is shown in Fig.~\ref{fig:superacon}.
+The assembly of the GGG samples and electrodes is shielded from external magnetic fields with two layers of superconducting lead foils and three additional layers of mu-metal (Metglas alloy ribbon) wound on square forms with symmetry axes along the $x$, $y$, and $z$ directions, respectively.
+The experiment is mounted inside a helium cryostat to allow full immersion in a bath of liquid helium at 4.2~K at atmospheric pressure: all eEDM measurements are taken at 4.2~K. Finally, a cylinder of Co-Netic ferromagnetic shielding at room temperature surrounds the whole cryostat to provide initial reduction of ambient fields.
+The noise spectrum of the SQUID sensor as instrumented inside the working experiment is shown in Fig.~\ref{fig:superacon}.
 Note that the experimental setup described here is the prototype design for the proof-of-principle measurement.
 Future work is planned to extend this work to sub-Kelvin temperatures, in order to attain better sensitivity through the enhanced magnetic susceptibility.